2 Plastic Surgeons on Crow’s-Feet, Dark Circles, and Everything about Eyes

 There are many variables at play in terms of what causes puffy eyes: fluid retention from late nights, too much drinking or salty food, and irritation from seasonal allergies.
 “And as we get older, muscles and other supportive tissues around the eye relax,” says Jeanniton.
 “That, paired with waning elasticity in the skin, can cause fat that was once at deeper levels to migrate closer to the surface, causing eyelid bags.
 Because these bags are caused by changes in the underlying structures of the face, topical products and treatments can’t completely correct them.”

-Massage, Jeanniton says, can help mild fluid retention: “A gentle gua sha or facial roller massage can decongest puffy eyes temporarily.
+Massage, Jeanniton says, can help with mild fluid retention: “A gentle gua sha or facial roller massage can decongest puffy eyes temporarily.
 Take note though: The fluid will re-collect if the underlying cause isn’t addressed.”

 Wildling Facial Gua Sha Empress Collection goop, $129SHOP NOW